CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/04-serialization.md

 {: .challenge}

 > ## Exercise
 > Represent the entites in the following nursery rhyme in JSON, XML and YAML.
-Give them a unique numeric identifier 1 through 7.
+Give them a unique numeric identifier starting from 1.
+(You don't have to type out all entitis, but do think about the numbering.)
 > > As I was going to St Ives,
 > > Upon the road I met seven wives;
 > > Every wife had seven sacks,